-The thesis must be approved by a committee of not less than two.
-The Graduate Adviser, or a member of the department, will be the chairman.
-Two completed copies of the thesis, neatly typed on quality bond paper in uniform large type, double-spaced, must be presented to the Dean of the Graduate Division not less than ten days before the end of a semester in the long session, and not less than five days before the end of the summer session.
+The thesis must be approved by a committee of not less than two members of the department.
+Five completed copies of the thesis, neatly typed on quality bond paper in uniform large type, double-spaced (lithographed copies are acceptable), must be presented to the Dean of the Graduate Division not less than ten days before the end of a semester in the long session, and not less than five days before the end of the summer session.
 In order to obtain the six semester hours credit for the thesis, the student must register for course 3598 when he begins work on his thesis.
-Thereafter he must register for course 3599 each semester or term during which he is working on his thesis.
+Thereafter he must register for course 3499 each semester or term during which he is working on his thesis.